Blankenese: Web presence

-Blankense has its own website which posts recent pictures and news events for its residents.
+Blankenese has its own website which posts recent pictures and news events for its residents.

 Additionally, one can view live webcam feeds from up and down the Elbe River, starting with the harbor all the way to Cuxhaven.
 These webcams allow virtual visitors of Blankenese to watch the many commercial container and pleasure ships travel up and down the Elbe in real time.